 4. Keep credit card balances low

-Even if you haven't missed a minimum payment, if you max out your credit card it could hurt your credit rating.
-If you keep a balance, we recommend keeping it at one-third of your credit limit.
+If you max out your credit card it could hurt your credit rating - even if you've never missed a payment.
+If you keep a balance, we recommend keeping it at or under one-third of your credit limit.

 5. Set up auto-payments

 A simple step like setting up an automatic payment on your bills and debts will help you ensure that you don't miss a payment.
 A missed payment can appear on your credit report and negatively impact your credit score.